-Following the recommendation of the audit committee, we were appointed by the Board of Directors on 11 May 2021 to audit the financial statements for the year ended 30 November 2021 and subsequent financial periods.
-The period of total uninterrupted engagement is 3 years, covering the years ended 30 November 2021 to the thirteen-month period ending 31 December 2023.
+Following the recommendation of the Audit Committee, we were appointed by the Board of Directors on 11 May 2021 to audit the financial statements for the year ended 30 November 2021 and subsequent financial periods.
+The period of total uninterrupted engagement is 4 years, covering the years ended 30 November 2021 to the year ended 31 December 2024.